oliverabm/godot_modular_gun_system/README.md

 # godot modular gun system

-A simple gun system i made for one of my projects in Godot.
+A simple gun system in 3d i made for one of my projects in Godot.

 The idea of it is to seperate the data of the gun from the functionality, so the functionality is in a spatial node while the stats of the gun like fire rate, name and bullet speed is stored in a seperate resource.
 The Gun node then uses those stats in it's logic.